perfectsense/gyro/README.md

 ### Background

-Gyro evolved from an internal tool built [Perfect Sense](https://www.perfectsensedigital.com) to automation running [Brightspot](https://www.brightspot.com) starting way back in 2014.
-The initial goal of that tool was to automate creating and updating our infrastructure.
-As time went on we integrated different parts of our infrastructure into this tool.
-We use it to execute Chef on our hosts, ssh into hosts, interact with service discovery during maintenance, and deploy our code using with blue/green deployment model.
-We found this "one tool for most of your day-to-day operations activities" to be extremely valuable.
-This is why we decided to refactor the code, make it more flexible, and open source it so others could do the same.
+Gyro was built by [Perfect Sense](https://www.perfectsensedigital.com) to automate the creation and management of the cloud infrastructure we use to run [Brightspot](https://www.brightspot.com) for our clients.
+We integrated several tools that are part of our DevOps lifecycle such as Chef to install and configure software on our hosts, ssh to log into hosts, and service discovery to drain traffic during maintenance.
+We use workflows to deploy our code using with the blue/green model.
+We found this "one tool for your day-to-day operations activities" to be extremely valuable.
+After six years of using this tool internally, we decided to refactor the code, make it more flexible, and open source it so others can benefit just as we have.

 ## Gyro Language